 ESO Necromancer Class Mastery Passives

 Necromancers Class Mastery Passives in ESO now take the Corpse mechanics even further.
 You can now mark living enemies as corpses, letting you use corpse abilities in fights where no corpses exist.
 New tech lets buff stacks drop off one at a time instead of all at once.
-Tank, healer and execute options round out the set.

 For current Necromancer skills and builds, see the ESO Necromancer page.